Train Horn Noise

-For many years, the City of Vancouver has responded to citizen concerns about train horn noise.
+For years, the City of Vancouver has responded to citizen concerns about train horn noise.
 The City has worked with the Federal Railroad Administration (FRA) and Burlington Northern Santa Fe Railroad (BNSF) to investigate the feasibility of forming Train Horn Quiet Zones.
 A ‘quiet zone’ is a railroad grade crossing at which trains are prohibited from sounding their horns in order to decrease the noise level for nearby residential communities.
 This is aimed at the routine horn blasts that are required by FRA at public crossings.
 The train horns can be silenced only when other safety measures compensate for the absence of the horns.

 Click on the video below to view the inauguration of the East Vancouver Train Horn Quiet Zone: